milkbottledude/Kaggle-Depressed_Machine_Learning/README.md

 3) Profession

-This could be due to some degree values that are gibberish which i missed during the data cleaning, i gotta fix those.
-To do that, i will replace nonsense degree values with 'unknown degree'.
-Lets see if that improves the accuracy score.
+This could be due to some degree values that are gibberish which i missed during the data cleaning, as well as in the 'City' column.
+Will replace gibberish values and see how that helps.
+Edit: Public score went down from 0.93981 to 0.93949.
+Odd, I though that would improve accuracy.
+Oh well, we move on.

+## Version 18